 For example, being in a position of power does not automatically mean you have influence – or even that your opinion is respected!
 According to McKinsey, influencer patterns almost never follow the organisational chart.

-Why do you need them on
+Why do you need them on side?

 If they are engaged with and support an initiative you are trying to introduce, then that could be a gamechanger for how successful it ends up being.
 Harnessing their energy could help drive through change programmes, improve engagement and overall bolster communication.